 (My incredibly talented friend Rebecca took some photos of me last week and I am in awe of them! )

 I think you guys can tell already that my passion lies in helping people get back to having a healthy relationship with food.
-I also have a huge passion for teaching basic nutrition and preventative nutrition as well and I see myself in both of these nutrition places at the same time which is cool.
+I also have a huge passion for teaching basic nutrition as well and I see myself in both of these nutrition places at the same time which is cool.

 This Monday I walked into one of my classes that rubbed me in all the wrong ways.
 I wouldn’t even say it rubbed, I would say it almost punched me in the gut.
 Since unfollowing a majority of the instagram influencers who promote restrictive food practices, #cleaneating, cleanses, detoxes, pseudo dieting or a weight centered life I have been enveloped in this sort of intuitive eating and HAES (health at every size) bubble.
 This summer I attended 3 online seminars on mindful eating, intuitive eating, and body image to continue my education on the subjects too.
 If I was an RD I would have gotten contenting education credits but I’m just doing it to get out there and learn what RDs are doing and what research is saying!
-Monday thought?
+Monday though?
 Yeah, that bubble was popped VERY quickly.
 I didn’t even realize how happy I was to be in the happy social media place I was in until I wasn’t in that place anymore.

 The examples used to describe behavior change in class just so happened to all be centered around weight loss, something I never want to focus on in my future practice.
 Many of the behavior change examples featured restriction, full elimination of “bad” foods from the diet, and the notion of willpower to reach meaningful change in health.
-I listened to this knowing full well that health can be improved and achieved through a non-diet, non weight-shaming approach.
+I listened to this knowing full well that health can be improved and achieved through a non-diet, non weight neutral approach.

 I almost broke out in tears in class, I’m not going to lie to you.
 Laugh or judge me all you want but those were my emotions and I labeled them as anger, frustration, and worthlessness.
 I felt angry that my (very smart and awesome) professor was using examples that I hated.
 I felt frustrated that when I tried to speak up about IE and HAES research on behavior change that my words weren’t being internalized and were rather almost laughed at because I was a student.
 I felt worthless because there I sat, a little student with such passion but no way of getting it out with words nice enough to “wow” the professor or to change her examples.